kaps0s/DoorThermometer/README.md

 An app developed in C#.

-A UI and UX enviroment of a Door Camera Thermometer.
+An UI and UX enviroment of a Door Camera Thermometer.